zachdrone/rust-data-systems-lab/README.md

 This shows how the lower-level pieces (Arrow transforms, UDF wiring, async IO) can be pulled together into a simple, but realistic, analytical pipeline.

----

-## Purpose

-This repository exists as a practical sandbox for exploring:

-- Arrow’s columnar memory structures
-- DataFusion’s execution engine and extension points
-- How data flows through pipelines in a Rust-based system

 #### `chunked_file_pipeline.rs`

 A streaming file pipeline built around CSV text: